 In fact, its official marine mammal is the killer whale.
-The whales that can be seen in Washington include these along with gray whales, minke whales, short-finned pilot whales, North Pacific sperm whales, fin whales, sperm whales, and blue whales.
+The whales seen in Washington include gray whales, minke whales, short-finned pilot whales, North Pacific sperm whales, fin whales, sperm whales, and blue whales.

-Killer whales are found in especially large numbers.
+Killer whales are found in vast numbers.
 Gray whales are sighted on the two migrations that take them across Washington’s waters.
 The peak season to watch whales usually falls from March to May, although if gray whales are a specific preference, mid-January is a good alternative.